Joe Towns

-Joe Towns Jr. is an American politician and a Democratic member of the Tennessee House of Representatives representing District 84 since January 1995.
+Joe Towns Jr. is an American politician and a former Democratic member of the Tennessee House of Representatives representing District 84 from 1995 to 2026.
+He resigned from the chamber after being elected as criminal court clerk of Shelby County.

 Early life and education

 Joe Towns Jr. was born in Memphis, Tennessee.
 Towns earned his BA in political science from LeMoyne–Owen College and his MS from the University of Arkansas.